Flag of the Russian-American Company: Usage

 The use of the naval ensign aboard the Neva eventually caused difficulties for Kruzenstern in Qing China.
 When the Russians arrived in Macao, the Chinese refused to give permission for a "ship of war" to trade in Canton.
 Because Kruzenstern had arrived flying the St. Andrew's ensign aboard the Nadezhda, he had to consider "changing" the Neva into a merchant vessel for purposes of trade.

 The relationship of the Navy to the Company continued to perplex the naval officers who dealt with the company.
 During a visit to New Archangel (present-day Sitka in Alaska) in 1818, Captain V.M.
 Golovnin of the frigate Kamchatka had to decide what to do about official salutes to the fortress' flag.
 He reasoned that "Taking into account that the Company, although a commercial venture, nevertheless owns extensive territory, enjoys sovereign patronage, and has the Imperial Russian coat-of-arms on its commercial flag.
 A Company flag…in many ways deserves preference over the ordinary commercial flag" Golovnin returned the cannon salutes of the New Archangel Fort with an equal number, an honour usually reserved for naval vessels and forts, and established a precedent to equate the company's flag with the Naval ensign.
 That same year the new governor of the colonies, naval Captain L.A.
 Hagemeister, instructed the administrator of Fortress Ross: "If the vessel is Russian or sent from the Chief Administrator, order the white Russian naval flag, with the blue cross of St. Andrew, or the Company flag to be raised on the fore-top gallant.
 Any foreign vessel arriving with permission will have one of these."

 Hagemeister's successor as the Company administrator, Lieutenant S.I.
-Yanovsky (in office 1818–1820), writing to Kirill Timofeyevich Khlebnikov, who was departing for California aboard the brig Il’mena, included instructions for the use of the company's flag in his "Secret instructions": … "On your way there and back be careful of pirates, and for this [reason], when you sight a ship at sea, try to distance yourself from it; but if it is impossible to do so, then ready the artillery and crewmen in case of warfare, approach [it], raise the flag of the Russian-American Company, and, when you see that the enemy intends to attack you, exhort the crewmen to defend fearlessly the imperially conferred flag of the RAC and not to disgrace the glory of the Russian name…"
+Yanovsky (in office 1818–1820), writing toKirill Timofeyevich Khlebnikov, who was departing for California aboard the brig Il’mena, included instructions for the use of the company's flag in his "Secret instructions": … "On your way there and back be careful of pirates, and for this [reason], when you sight a ship at sea, try to distance yourself from it; but if it is impossible to do so, then ready the artillery and crewmen in case of warfare, approach [it], raise the flag of the Russian-American Company, and, when you see that the enemy intends to attack you, exhort the crewmen to defend fearlessly the imperially conferred flag of the RAC and not to disgrace the glory of the Russian name…"